BYUHPC/sci-comp-course/assignments/treasure-hunt.md

 ## Grading

-10 points for a correct answer, 5 points for the correct file but an incorrect message, 0 points otherwise.
+Submit the name of the file and the message affirming its correctness.
+You'll get 10 points for a correct answer, 5 points for the correct file but an incorrect message, and 0 points otherwise.